 - understand modern scientific research in psychology.

-Psychology may be taken as a major subject for a BA or BSc degree.
-It may also be taken as a subsidiary subject in Law, Commerce, Education, Music and Fine Arts degrees.
+Psychology may be taken as a major subject for a BA, BHSc or BSc degree.
+It may also be taken as a subject in Law, Commerce, Music and Fine Arts degrees.

 Psychology is a very popular subject for university study.
-The department has more than 25 specialist academic staff offering a diverse range of research and teaching options, assisted by clinical educators, and technical, computer support and administrative staff.
-The department has a large number of undergraduate and postgraduate students and we seek to foster close working relationships between staff and students.
-Undergraduate students from 100-level courses onwards can become involved in research projects, and may make significant contributions to the discipline.
+The department has more than 25 specialist academic staff offering a diverse range of research and teaching options.
+With a large number of undergraduate and postgraduate students we seek to foster close working relationships between staff and students.
+Undergraduate students from 100-level courses onwards can become involved in research projects and may make significant contributions to the discipline.

-The department provides students with modern computer-based laboratories, excellent digital recording and editing equipment, an extensive library of psychological tests, a virtual reality laboratory, and laboratories for animal behaviour and neuroscience; perception and cognition; and social, developmental, and applied psychology.
-It has a Psychology Clinic where clinical students receive training, and has working relationships with the Canterbury District Health Board and the Department of Corrections, offering opportunities for research and clinical internships.
+The department provides students with modern computer-based laboratories, excellent digital recording and editing equipment, an extensive library of psychological tests, laboratories for human performance, human robot interaction, animal behaviour and neuroscience, perception and cognition and social, developmental, and applied psychology.
+UC has a Psychology Clinic where clinical students receive training, and has working relationships with the Canterbury District Health Board and the Department of Corrections, offering opportunities for research and clinical internships.

 There are two first-year courses: PSYC 105 and PSYC 106.
 PSYC 105 is taught in the first semester and PSYC 106 is taught in the second semester.
 Both PSYC 105 and PSYC 106 include weekly two-hour laboratory classes.
-This offers the opportunity for first-hand experience of some of the phenomena discussed in lectures and the text, and it also incorporates an introduction to the research methods and statistics employed in Psychology.
+These labs offer the opportunity for students to experience first-hand some of the phenomena discussed in lectures and the text, and also incorporate an introduction to the research methods and statistics employed in Psychology.

-At 200-level courses are offered in cognition, developmental psychology, personality, and sensation and perception as well as a core course in research design and statistics (PSYC 206).
-300-level courses cover abnormal psychology, adult development, biological psychology, cognitive psychology, social psychology, family psychology, health psychology, industrial and organisational psychology, learning, judgement and decision-making, and environmental psychology, plus there is an advanced course in research methods.
+At 200-level courses are offered in cognition, developmental psychology, personality, sensation and perception, and behavioural neuroscience as well as a core course in research design and statistics (PSYC 206).
+300-level courses cover abnormal psychology, adult development, biological psychology, cognitive psychology, social psychology, family psychology, health psychology, industrial and organisational psychology, learning, judgement and decision making, and environmental psychology plus an advanced course in research methods.

 For a major in Psychology four courses (including PSYC 206) are required at 200-level.
 In addition, to be eligible to enter postgraduate courses in Psychology, students must have passed PSYC 344 Research Methods.
 To be eligible to apply for the Clinical Psychology programme, students must have passed PSYC 335 Abnormal Psychology, and to be eligible to apply for the Industrial/Organisational programme, students must have passed PSYC 336 Industrial and Organisational Psychology.